luxonis/depthai-docs-website/FAQ.md

 We named it `mega` because it's tiny:
 ![megaAI](https://www.crowdsupply.com/img/8182/megaai-quarter-original_png_project-body.jpg)

+megaAI uses all the same hardware, firmware, software, and training stacks as DepthAI (and uses the same DepthAI Githubs), it is simply the tiny single-camera variant.

 ## How hard is it to get DepthAI running from scratch?
+What Platforms are Supported?

 Not hard.
 Usually DepthAI is up/running on your platform within a couple minutes (most of which is download time).

 The requirements are Python and OpenCV (which are great to have on your system anyway!). see [here](https://docs.luxonis.com/api/#python_version) for supported platforms and how to get up/running with them.

-Raspbian, Ubuntu, macOS, Windows, and many others are supported and are easy to get up/running.
+**Raspbian, Ubuntu, macOS, Windows,** and many others are supported and are easy to get up/running.

 For Install on various platforms are [here](https://docs.luxonis.com/api/#python_version).